huggingface/blog/dreambooth.md

 ### Human Face

 We tried to incorporate the Cosmo character from Seinfeld into Stable Diffusion.
 As previously mentioned, we trained for more steps with a smaller batch size.

-**TODO: Images are missing**
+Even so, the results were not stellar.
+For the sake of brevity, we have omitted these sample images and defer the reader to the next sections, where face training became the focus of our efforts.

 ### Summary of Initial Results